Roadmap

 Server-Driven UI: AI draws the interface for the user

-Breakthrough thing: an AI agent can ask the gateway to show the client a ready-made working screen — a deal list, a form, or stats.
+Breakthrough thing: an AI agent can ask the gateway to show the client a ready-made working screen — a deal list, a form, statistics.
 Not text with a description, but a live interactive block in the right chat panel.
-The client sees their own data, clicks buttons — and the AI responds.
+The client sees their data, clicks buttons — the AI reacts.

 • Connected Bitrix24 — leads, statuses, bulk action buttons